Adityacyber/HTML-Resume-Page/README.md

 # HTML-Resume-Page

-This a resume page built using HTML only.
+This is a resume page built using HTML only.

 ## Live Demo